helenascholl/Moderator-Discord-Bot/README.md

 ### Create a Discord Application

-If you want to run the bot yourself, [create a new Discord Bot](https://discordapp.com/developers/docs/intro#bots-and-apps) and copy the token into  `.env` (do not commit this file).
+If you want to run the bot yourself, create a new file called `.env` based on `template.env`.
+Then [create a new Discord Bot](https://discordapp.com/developers/docs/intro#bots-and-apps) and paste the token into `.env`.

 ### Start the Bot